 Carbohydrates are used as the body’s main fuel source.
 It gives us the drive to train hard and endure long days.
 They come in two main forms.
 Simple carbohydrates (sugar), and complex carbohydrates (starches and fibre).
 The body breaks down most sugars and starches into glucose, an energy source that the body can use to feed its cells.

-Although carbohydrates play a vital role in energy production, they are not essential.
+Although carbohydrates play a vital role in energy production, they are not essential to nutrition.
 This means we do not need large quantities of them to survive or function normally.

 Foods containing high amounts of carbohydrates